 The Company's investment policy restricts investments to high credit quality investments with limits on the length to maturity and the amount invested with any one issuer.
 These investments, especially corporate obligations, are subject to default risk.
-The Company classifies its investments as available-for-sale ("AFS") and reports these investments at fair value, with unrealized gains and losses, net of tax, recorded in accumulated other comprehensive income (loss).
-Realized gains or losses on AFS investments are recorded in "Interest income and other (expense) income, net" in the Statements of Income.
+The Company classifies its convertible debt investments as available-for-sale ("AFS") securities and reports these investments at fair value with current and long-term AFS investments included in "Other current assets" and "Other assets," respectively, in the Balance Sheets.
+Unrealized gains or losses, net of tax, are recorded in "Accumulated other comprehensive loss" in the Balance Sheets, and realized gains or losses are recorded in "Non-operating income, net" in the Statements of Income.

-The Company has minority equity investments in privately held companies that are classified in "Other assets" in the Balance Sheets.
-Substantially, all of these investments are carried at cost because the Company does not have the ability to exercise significant influence over the company.
-These minority equity investments do not have a readily determinable fair value and the Company has determined that it is not practicable to estimate the fair value of these investments.
-As of January 27, 2019, and January 28, 2018, the Company had aggregate net investments under the cost method of accounting of \$16.7 million and \$38.1 million, respectively.
-As of January 27, 2019, and January 28, 2018, aggregate net investment accounted for under equity method of accounting was \$2.7 million and \$3.4 million, respectively.
-The Company monitors whether there have been any events or changes in circumstances that would have a significant adverse effect on the fair value of these investments and recognizes losses in the income statement when it determines that declines in the fair value of its investments below their cost are other-than-temporary.
-The Company recorded impairments of \$30.0 million and \$4.3 million during the third quarter of fiscal years 2019 and 2018, respectively.
+The Company has minority equity investments in privately-held companies that are classified in "Other assets" in the Balance Sheets.
+Substantially all of these investments are carried at cost because the Company does not have the ability to exercise significant influence over the companies.
+These minority equity investments do not have readily determinable fair values and the Company has determined that it is not practicable to estimate the fair values of these investments.
+As of January 26, 2020 and January 27, 2019, the Company had aggregate net investments under the cost method of accounting of \$19.4 million and \$16.7 million, respectively.
+As of January 26, 2020 and January 27, 2019, aggregate net investments accounted for under the equity method of accounting totaled \$3.3 million and \$2.7 million, respectively.
+The Company monitors whether there have been any events or changes in circumstances that would have a significant adverse effect on the fair values of these investments and recognizes losses in the Statements of Income when it determines that declines in the fair values of its investments below their cost are other than temporary.
+The Company recorded investment impairments of \$1.2 million, \$30.0 million and \$4.3 million during fiscal years 2020, 2019 and 2018, respectively.